NikkiDelRosso/jSlides/README.md

 jslides
 =======

-Just another jQuery run slideshow.
+Just another jQuery slideshow.

+---

 My motivations for creating this project were that I was unable to find a slideshow which supported a no-JS fallback without having every slide image embedded and downloaded immediately.